top of page

 • Do not expose treated area to direct sunlight or tanning beds.

-• Avoid Facials, Steam, Saunas, Steam Rooms, Heavy Sweating (gym!!) and Long, Hot Showers.
+• Avoid Facials, Steam, Saunas, Steam Rooms, Heavy Sweating and Long, Steamy Showers.

 • Avoid Swimming in Lakes, Ocean, Pools or Hot tubs.